timtroendle/money-land/report/report.md

 # Acknowledgements

-The work of T.T. was supported by a European Research Council grant (TRIPOD, grant agreement number 715132).
+This work was supported by a European Research Council grant (TRIPOD, grant agreement number 715132).
+I would like to thank Prof Johan Lilliestam and Dr Stefan Pfenninger for valuable comments on earlier drafts of this article.

 # References